JThomasEquinix/Equinix-Metal-Benchmarking/README.md

 - for some test you may need to deploy two machines unless you already have another machine with a port listening.
 - if you don't have a second machine deploy a second one and repeat the step of installing Netperf with your OS's respective package manager.
 ### Running Netperf
-After deploying your Machine/s and doing the setup to run Netperf you just have to run the commamnd of ``` netperf ```  inside the machine this will run a basic TPC stream test.
+After deploying your Machine/s and doing the setup to run Netperf you just have to run the commamnd of ``` netperf ```  inside the machine this will run a basic TCP stream test.
 ### Example
-The way I did it was by doing a TPC-RR and an OMNI test and I used two Metal machine one as the remote system running the netserver.
+The way I did it was by doing a TCP_RR and an OMNI test and I used two Metal machine one as the remote system running the netserver.
-#### TPC Stream and OMNI Example
+#### TCP Stream and OMNI Example
   - run these commands for both machines after [connecting with SSH](https://metal.equinix.com/developers/docs/accounts/ssh-keys/#connecting-with-ssh)
   ```
   apt update